pramsey/crunchyblog/randomfuncs/index.md

 As you can imagine, this gets quite expensive if the `fruits` table gets too large, since it sorts the whole table every time.

-If you only need a single random row, one way to acheive that is to add a random column to your table and index it.
+If you only need a single random row, one way to achieve that is to add a random column to your table and index it.

 ```sql
 CREATE TABLE fruits